xyproto/genericsite/README.md

 * Want use [templates](https://github.com/unrolled/render) instead of generating webpages.
 * Want to use the [permissions2](https://github.com/xyproto/permissions2) middleware for users and permissions.
+* Do not want to rely on [web.go](https://github.com/hoisie/web), but rather keep the choice open and/or use the standard http package.

 Features and limitations
 ------------------------